Understand the penalties you face under PA drug laws

 We don’t get paid unless you get paid.

-At SMA Law Group, we offer free case evaluations.
+At SMT Legal, we offer free case evaluations.
 Call our experienced and aggressive Pittsburgh Drug Lawyer, Christopher Thomas today.

 Besides fighting for your innocence, an attorney can help determine if you are eligible to apply for an “alternative-to-jail” program, such as the Pennsylvania Drug Court or ARD Program.
 An experienced Pittsburgh drug attorney can help you with this process.